mdn/content/files/en-us/web/api/url/port/index.md

 The **`port`** property of the {{domxref("URL")}} interface is a {{domxref("USVString")}} containing the port number of the URL.
-If the URL does not contain an explicit port number, it will be set to `''`.
+If the URL does not contain an explicit port number, or if the explicit port number is the default port number for the given scheme, it will be set to `''`.

 {{AvailableInWorkers}}